 There are many ways that the Holy Spirit communicates, and He longs to share what is on the Father’s heart for you.
 Primarily, this will be through the Bible.
 You will also discover that there are one or more ways that you mostly hear from the Holy Spirit.

 I love the expression Bill Johnson often uses: ‘turning our affection towards God.’
 All it takes is a moment to respond.
-It is simple; it is about developing an intimate love relationship with His Spirit and Presence with us.
+This helps us develop an intimate love relationship with His Spirit, and be aware that His Presence with us.

 4. Relate to the Holy Spirit in a Natural Way